rohit-gupta/MMContrast/APPROVE/README.md

 ```

 ## License
-The annotations are copyright of SRI International and are under the CC-BY-NC 4.0 license.
+The annotations are copyright of SRI International and are provided under the CC-BY-NC 4.0 license.
 See [LICENSE](LICENSE) for details.